 There are also concerns around MRSA infection rates and clinical negligence payouts.

 The panel is conducting inspection tours of Lincoln County Hospital and Grantham Hospital.

 Ruth May, review panel chair and regional chief nurse, said: "I'm going to be testing issues around staffing, how patients are cared for.

 "It's a very, very intense process.
-I know that following the two visits we have done, people have taken some immediate actions."'Lucky to be alive'
+I know that following the two visits we have done, people have taken some immediate actions."